 And of-course this dish can be made all year round, but it’s especially perfect around Diwali, when you might have many guests visiting on relatively short notice, whom you can now wow by whipping up homemade Mysore Pak, which trust me is a rarity!

-That being said, consider this fair warning – I would suggest you read this recipe a couple of times, before you first attempt it – even the notes / tips etc. Because even though this recipe requires only 3 ingredients, and takes only 10-15 minutes to make, there is very little room for error with this one.
+That being said, consider this fair warning – I would suggest you read this recipe / see the video a couple of times, before you first attempt it – even the notes / tips etc. Because even though this recipe requires only 3 ingredients, and takes only 10-15 minutes to make, there is very little room for error with this one.

 That is also the reason why I have given as many details as possible (complete with do’s and don’ts AND exact time stamps) for this recipe.
 AND even shared a recipe video!
 But if you still have any additional questions, feel free to drop me a comment, and I’ll get back to you really soon!